RDA seals 8 illegal plazas on Chakri Road

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Rawalpindi: Under the direction of the Director General (DG) Rawalpindi Development Authority (RDA), Captain (r) Abdul Sattar Isani, Land Use and Building Control (LU&BC) Wing’s staff conducted an operation against illegal/unauthorized constructed commercial buildings and sealed eight illegal Plazas in location Mohra Chhappar, Hayal Dhamyal and Mohri Ghazan on Chakri Road, Rawalpindi.
+RAWALPINDI: Under the direction of DG Rawalpindi Development Authority (RDA) Capt (R) Abdul Sattar Issani, the Land Use and Building Control (LU&BC) Wing’s staff sealed eight illegal/unauthorised plazas in Mohra Chhappar, Hayal Dhamyal and Mohri Ghazan on Chakri Road.

-Building Control Wing has been actively conducting operations against illegal/unauthorized commercial cum residential construction activities including plazas, shops, schools and other illegal land use encroachments within the controlled area of RDA in Rawalpindi.
-LU&BC Wing’s staff including Building Inspectors Asim Nawaz Khoker, Aamir Mehmood Malik and others carried out operation.
+The wing is actively cracking down on illegal/unauthorized commercial cum residential construction, says a press release.

-The owners of these properties constructed illegal commercial buildings without approval / No Objection Certificates (NOCs), in violation of Punjab Development of Cities Act 1976 and RDA Building and Zoning Regulations 2020.
+The owners constructed commercial buildings without approval/NOC in violation of Punjab Development of Cities Act 1976 and RDA Building and Zoning Regulations 2020.

-RDA spokesman said DG RDA has directed LU&BC Wing to take strict action against encroachments, illegal/unauthorized constructions and commercial activities without any fear and favour.
-He said the general public should also show moral responsibility and remove every type of encroachment as much as they can, so that they could avoid any further loss.
+RDA spokesman said Capt (R) Issani had directed LU&BC Wing to take a strict action against encroachments and illegal/unauthorized constructions and commercial activities without fear.